 I’ve used carrots, broccoli and leeks in this recipe, but you could add other vegetables too.
 Spring onions would be great, and kale, pak choi or green cabbage would be a good replacement for the broccoli.
 If you want to include spinach, add it at the very end as it'll need very little cooking.

 This dish is incredibly easy to make, and you just need one pot.

 Tip the stock into a large pan, and add the soy sauce and grated ginger.
 Bring the stock up to the boil, and add the whole chicken breasts.
 Simmer gently for 12 minutes.

 Whilst the chicken is cooking, prepare the vegetables.
 Slice the carrots and leek thinly, and cut the broccoli into small florets.
 You can also use the broccoli stalk - cut it into thin slices.

 After the chicken has been cooking for 12 minutes, add the veg to the pan.
 Simmer for a further 5 minutes.

 Add the noodles to the pan.
 You might need to break them in half to fit them in the pan.
 Simmer for 5 minutes, then remove from the heat.

 Remove the chicken breasts with a slotted spoon, and cut into slices.
 Place in serving dishes and add the cooked veggies, noodles and broth.
 Enjoy!

-Other quick midweek dinners
+Other healthy chicken dinners